 F. David Walker, Attorney at Law, is the litigation section chair for Rudman Winchell.
 He focuses his practice on catastrophic personal injury defense, medical liability, product liability, personal injury and commercial litigation.
 David has acted as lead counsel in a wide variety of lawsuits in both state and federal court, attending to all aspects of litigation from the filing of the initial complaint or answer to making closing arguments in front of a jury.

 In addition to his trial experience, David has been an effective advocate before the Maine Supreme Judicial Court, with a solid record of accomplishment for obtaining favorable results.
-David also specializes in OSHA law and has experience in defending businesses, large and small, from OSHA citations.
+David also practices OSHA law and has experience in defending businesses, large and small, from OSHA citations.
 He has been certified by OSHA as having successfully completed an extended course of study focusing on both general industry and construction industry OSHA regulations.
 In addition to guiding clients through the OSHA inspection process, David provides legal advice to assist clients in complying with all regulations and standards pertaining to workplace safety.